 As McLean’s work continued, her backgrounds became more threatening and the girls’ expressions more grim.

-But as I look more closely, I wonder why Frances’ expression is so tense and the trees in the background seem so scary.
+But as I look more closely, I wonder why Frances’ expression is so tense and the bouquet is clutch to her chest like a shield.
 Is it because someday soon, if she survives the difficult road to adulthood, she’ll be the “de-flowered” bride and not the Flower Girl?

 McLean’s magnum opus, however, is her 2002 portrait Hillary with Hydrangeas.
 The first time I saw this portrait, I gasped with astonishment.
 Is this Dante’s Beatrice, gazing calmly at me from a place of eternal darkness?
 Will the shadowy background swallow her?
 Or will the bright, angel-shaped flowers, which Hillary holds out like a candle, protect her?